renderpci/dedalo/docs/config/config.md

 	DEDALO_SESSION_HANDLER	`string`

-	This parameter define the method used to manage php session for the installation.
-It could be configured as files, memcached, user or postgresql by default this parameter is defined as 'files', it means that php will use a file stored in the server to save the users sessions.
+	This parameter defines the method used to manage php session for the installation.
+It could be configured as files, memcached, user or postgresql by default this parameter is defined as `files`, it means that php will use a file stored in the server to save the users sessions.

 	If you are using memcached, you can activate it to save the sessions in RAM.

-	Sessions store information about the user connection or the last search done, it will use to reopen Dédalo in the same section that last session browse by the user or reload the filter with the last search configuration.
+	Sessions store information about the user connection or the last search done, it will use to reopen Dédalo in the same section of the last session browse by the user or reload the filter with the last search configuration.

 	```php
 	define('DEDALO_SESSION_HANDLER', 'files');